NFL Rumors: Despite Hints, Rob Gronkowski Not Expected To Come Out Of Retirement And Return To Patriots

-Rob Gronkowski has been flirting with the idea of coming back to the NFL, dropping a series of hints that he may come back out of his early retirement.
+Rob Gronkowski has been flirting with the idea of coming back to the NFL, dropping a series of hints that he may come out of his early retirement.

 But a new report claims that the 30-year-old future Hall of Famer is likely to stay on the sidelines for good.
-The report from NJ.com noted that Gronkowski’s series of serious injuries that forced him into retirement may have gotten better now that he’s hung up the cleats, but the risks of more long-term injuries remains.
+The report from NJ.com noted that Gronkowski’s series of serious injuries that forced him into retirement may have gotten better now that he’s hung up the cleats, but the risks of more long-term injuries remain.

-“Former New England Patriots tight end Rob Gronkowski jokingly hinted he come out of retirement by Week 14 of this season earlier this week, but it might be best if Gronk stays away from football permanently,” the report noted, adding that Gronkowski has said he would be wary of his children playing football one day and want them to be fully aware of the risks and what he went through.
+“Former New England Patriots tight end Rob Gronkowski jokingly hinted he come out of retirement by Week 14 of this season earlier this week, but it might be best if Gronk stays away from football permanently,” the report noted, adding that Gronkowski has said he would be wary of his children playing football one day and wants them to be fully aware of the risks and what he went through.

 As The Inquisitr reported last week, there have been increasing signs both from Gronkowski and others close to the Patriots that he could be coming back out of retirement.
 Though the New England Patriots legend was clear at the time of his retirement earlier this year that he was too worn down by the number of injuries he had suffered in recent seasons, he has since appeared to open the door on a potential return.